| | | |

 Water walls are great for teaching kids about gravity and how water flows.
 Charlie ( age 2 ) has already worked out that water will only flow up a pipe if there’s enough force to push it through or if someone blows down the end!

-Most importantly water walls are just great fun.
+Most importantly, water walls are just great fun.
 My children spend hours pouring, scooping and recycling water through the pipes.

-We used a blue metal frame from TTS for this one with clear plastic tubing and and funnels.
+We used a blue metal frame from TTS for this one with clear plastic tubing and funnels.

 What you need to build a water wall